 Several tables in the

-Section 5.3, “The mysql System Database”).
+Section 5.3, “The mysql System Schema”).
 The MySQL installation

 procedure creates the time zone tables, but does not load them.

-You must do so manually using the following instructions.
+To do so manually, use the following instructions.

 If your system has its own